Foundation Scholarships

 Available scholarships

-St Andrew’s offers Academic Scholarships for up to two Year 7 students and up to five Year 9 students; a range of Sporting and Cultural Scholarships for students from Years 7–13; the George Feilding Hight Scholarships for young men and women from rural communities of the South Island; an Endeavour Scholarship which is a needs-based scholarship selected on academic and all-round potential; and the John Sinclair Scholarship for students joining in Year 11 or above and are highly motivated to make a positive academic, sporting or cultural contribution to the College.
+St Andrew’s offers Academic Scholarships for up to two Year 7 students and up to five Year 9 students; a range of Sporting and Cultural Scholarships for students from Years 7–13; the George Feilding Hight Scholarships for young men and women from rural communities of the South Island; an Endeavour Scholarship which is a needs-based scholarship selected on academic and all-round potential; the John Sinclair Scholarship for students joining in Year 11 or above and highly motivated to make a positive academic, sporting or cultural contribution to the College; and the Westgarth Scholarship for students joining in Year 9, which will give them an opportunity to get the best out of their secondary school education.

 Scholarships are also available for the College’s exceptional, national title-holding Pipe Band.